AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 for file in *.fasta ; do seqtk sample -s185207 $file 185207  > sample_$file.fa ; done
 ```

 After subsampling, make sure that the number will be as it is expected.
-So, let's count again
+So, let's count again.

 ```python
 for file in *.fa ; do cat $file | grep ">" | wc -l >> count.txt ; done